boniface/rusttutorial_new/README.md

 1. Chap 3: Fundamental Types
 2. Chap 4: Ownership and Moves

+There are two memory types management
+  1. Safety first.
+Use garbage collector to clean up objects and no dangling pointers or references can be
+  2. Control First

 3. Chap 5: References
 4. Chap 7: Error Handling
 5. chap 11: Traits and Generics